Bias from small-scale leakage in Pulsar Timing Array maps: Emergence of small-scale leakage

 We show in figure~\ref{fig:regularization_leakage_interplay} how different choices of the ridge parameter affect the reconstruction of the angular power spectra for NG34 and NG68 pulsar configurations in the top and bottom panels, respectively.
 First, we observe how for small values of~$\lambda$ the amount of small-scale leakage extends to very low multipoles for both configurations, especially compared to the isotropic case of section~\ref{subsec:smallscaleleakage_geometricalintuition}.
 Increasing the magnitude of~$\lambda$ effectively reduces the leakage contribution; however, it also increases the regularization bias, making it of the same order of magnitude of the true angular power spectrum, thus effectively suppressing the reconstructed signal.
 This phenomenology is supported by the overall form of the~$M''_{\ell \ell'}$ and~$K_{\ell\ell'}$ functions, as we show in appendix~\ref{app:regularization}.
 In particular, we notice~$M''_{\ell \ell'}$ presents the same shape as in the purely geometric case, but its amplitude decreases as the ridge parameter increases, i.e., $M''_{\ell \ell'}(\lambda \to \infty)\to 0$, effectively canceling the leakage term.
 In contrast, we observe for the regularization matrix that~$K_{\ell \ell'}(\lambda\to\infty) \to \delta_{\ell\ell'}$, so that~$C^\mathrm{reg}_\ell \to C^\mathrm{true}_\ell$ and a null signal is reconstructed.
 The phenomenology in the isotropic and uniformly distributed pulsar is qualitatively identical to the NANOGrav pulsar geometry, therefore it is not displayed.

-Finally, it is natural to wonder whether small-scale leakage can be eliminated by making an appropriate choice of the ridge parameter.
-Unfortunately, this is not the case, since a priori we lack any knowledge regarding the amount of power at small scales.
+Finally, it is natural to wonder whether small-scale leakage can be eliminated by choosing a larger reconstruction multipole~$\ell^\mathrm{rec}_\mathrm{max}$ or making an appropriate choice of the ridge parameter.
+Regarding the former, we note that increasing the dimension of the recovery parameter space could be helpful in reducing the small-scale contamination caused by a conservative truncation of the signal model.
+However, a larger recovery space does not eliminate unresolved-mode contamination by itself: introducing additional parameters beyond the number of independent constraints from pulsar pairs necessarily introduces additional degeneracies.
+Furthermore, directions in parameter space that are poorly constrained by the array geometry are not guaranteed at all to be aligned with directions that are contaminated by leakage; hence, direct regularization of the Fisher matrix does not guarantee that the leakage is removed along with the poorly constrained modes.
+For what concerns the choice of ridge parameter, unfortunately, no choice can be made a priori, since we lack any knowledge regarding the amount of power at small scales.
 In other words, since we are not aware from first principles of the magnitude of the small-scale leakage, we cannot use this regularization scheme to recover the true power spectrum in the multipole range that has already been contaminated by small-scale power.